cfgcdfd05/AryanDanny_Huntington_pred_models/README.md

 - **GSE64810 is missing 2 of 12 genes** (CEBPD, YTHDF2) due to upstream filtering in the provided normalized count matrix — models for this dataset are trained on 10 genes, not 12.
 - **GSE1751 excludes 5 presymptomatic HD samples** to preserve a clean binary comparison; these carry the HD mutation but have not yet developed symptoms.
 - **GSE33000 excludes all Alzheimer's disease samples**, keeping only HD vs. non-demented control.
+- **GSE33000 uses a different, smaller gene panel** (5 genes instead of 12), and only 2 of those 5 (`IGF2BP1`, `IGF2BP2`) are actually present on the GPL4372 platform — `ALYREF`, `METTL14`, and `METTL16` are not covered by this array.
+The GSE33000 model is therefore trained on just 2 features, which limits how much weight its results should be given relative to the other three datasets.
 - **Tissue and platform differ across datasets** (blood vs. brain; microarray vs. RNA-seq), so a gene's importance in one dataset does not necessarily generalize to another — genes that rank highly for HD prediction consistently across multiple datasets are a stronger signal than agreement within just one.